elallali/Linear_Optimization_with_AMPL_1/README.md

 # Linear_Optimization_with_AMPL_1
-A linear programming solution to maximize the profit for metals mining companies:
+A linear programming solution to maximize the profit for metals mining companies.

+WHY AMPL:
+AMPL (A Mathematical Programming Language) is an algebraic modeling language to describe and solve high-complexity problems for large-scale mathematical computing (i.e., large-scale optimization and scheduling-type problems)

 #DESCRIPTION OF THE PROBLEM:
 A mining company extracts minerals from ore mined at two different sites.